top of page

 Digital wireframes

-The first iteration of digital wireframes of Desktop, mobile and watch:
+The first iteration of digital wireframes for the desktop, mobile, and watch interfaces:

 User testing feedback: